 Phenytoin.
 Increased phenytoin plasma concentrations have been reported during concomitant use of phenytoin with capecitabine or its metabolite fluorouracil.
 Formal interaction studies between phenytoin and capecitabine have not been conducted, but the mechanism of interaction is presumed to be inhibition of CYP2C9 isoenzyme system by capecitabine.
 Serum levels of phenytoin sustained above the optimal range may produce encephalopathy, or confusional states (delirium psychosis), or rarely irreversible cerebellar dysfunction.
-Therefore, patients taking phenytoin concomitantly with capecitabine or fluorouracil should be regularly monitored for increased phenytoin plasma levels, and the phenytoin dosage may need to be reduced (see section 4.4 Special warnings and precautions for use).
+Therefore, patients taking phenytoin concomitantly with capecitabine or fluorouracil should be regularly monitored for increased phenytoin plasma levels and the phenytoin dosage may need to be reduced (see Section 4.4.
+Special Warnings and Precautions for Use).

-Brivudine and sorivudine.
-Brivudine, sorivudine or their chemically related analogues irreversibly inhibit DPD, resulting in a significant increase in fluorouracil exposure.
+Brivudine and sorivudine: Brivudine, sorivudine or their chemically related analogues irreversibly inhibit DPD, resulting in a significant increase in fluorouracil exposure.
 This may lead to increased fluoropyrimidine-related toxicities with potentially fatal outcome.
-Therefore, either a different antiviral therapy may be used or there should be an interval of at least 4 weeks between the administration of brivudine, sorivudine, or the analogues and the start of fluorouracil treatment (see section 4.3 Contraindications).
+Therefore, either a different antiviral therapy may be used or there should be an interval of at least 4 weeks between the administration of brivudine, sorivudine, or the analogues and the start of fluorouracil treatment (see Section 4.3 Contraindications).
 In the case of accidental administration of nucleoside analogues that inhibit DPD activity to patients treated with fluorouracil, effective measures should be taken to reduce fluorouracil toxicity.
-Immediate hospitalisation is recommended.
+Immediate hospitalization is recommended.

-Radiation therapy.
-Radiation therapy on the bone marrow, especially to the area of the chest and mediastinum, may potentiate the bone marrow effects of fluorouracil.
+Radiation therapy: Radiation therapy on the bone marrow, especially to the area of the chest and mediastinum, may potentiate the bone marrow effects of fluorouracil.

-Warfarin.
-Elevated international normalised ratio (INR) levels and occasional episodes of bleeding have been reported during concomitant use of warfarin and fluorouracil or its analogues.
+Warfarin: Elevated INR levels and occasional episodes of bleeding have been reported during concomitant use of warfarin and fluorouracil or its analogs.
 In these cases, fluorouracil has usually been administered as one component of an antineoplastic combination regimen.
-Adequate anticoagulant response to warfarin and other coumarin-derivative therapy should be monitored regularly in patients taking fluorouracil.
+Adequate anticoagulant response to warfarin and other coumarin derivative therapy should be monitored regularly in patients taking fluorouracil.